13 Biggest Microwave Mistakes You're Making

-"That gives heat time to move toward the center of the food, heating the food fairly evenly," Lam explains.
+"That gives heat time to move toward the center of the food, heating the food fairly evenly," Lam says.
 "Microwaves heat the surfaces of food very quickly, but they can't help the heat move towards the center of your food fast enough."

 As a result, hotspots flair up on the surface—even when the interior of the food is still ice cold.
 So it's best to do what your mom always told you not to do: play with your food.
 In a strategic way, of course.

 "Move the food around by stirring, mixing, or flipping when you microwave," Lam says.

 Not only will some sort of cover keep messes at bay, but it will also ensure your cuisine cooks evenly.

 "Use a microwave-safe splatter guard or lid," says Suzanne Lasagna, chef evaluator at Auguste Escoffier School of Culinary Arts in Los Angeles, California.
 "That will keep steam in to help cook while containing any splattering to a minimum."

 Mistake: Using the wrong cover.

 Repeat after us: "I will not place styrofoam in the microwave."
 Remember, that includes takeout containers and lids!

 "Also avoid placing plastic wrap and paper bags in the microwave, as these items may have unsafe chemicals that can be released into food while it is cooking," Lasagna says.